vespa-engine/docker-image-dev/README.md

     ls -l /etc/ssh

-It the folder does not contain any `ssh_host_*` files, use this command to generate host keys:
+If the folder does not contain any `ssh_host_*` files, use this command to generate host keys:

     sudo ssh-keygen -A